kamailio/kamailio-tests/units/tmodxx0001/README.md

 # Load All Modules - Detect Undefined Symbols #

-Summary: load all modules - detect undefined symbold
+Summary: load all modules - detect undefined symbols

+All modules that compile on the guest OS and don't have init constraints are loaded, the rest are commented, see `kamailio-allmods.cfg`.

 Following tests are done: